Argentine Rock Steps

 The Argentine Rock Step is a very venerable piece of tango vocabulary it’s used quite often as a way to avoid a hazard, and infrequently as a what is primarily supposed to be used for as musical interpretation.
 More often than naught for a lot of people the addition of the Rock Step is where they stop developing kinesthetically.
 This becomes their experience, their go to move, and they don’t realize that this is the case.
 So let’s talk about Today’s Tango Topic: The Argentine Rock Step.

 An Argentine Rock Step is a little different.
-It refers to a very specific construct, and is not swaying to from side to side, but actually weight transfer to weight transfer (usually back and forth) sometimes with a Resolution (more on that later).
-In a lot of ways a ‘Rock’ Step appears to look like (operative word) as if the couple dancing are a Rocking Chair.
+It refers to a very specific construct and is not swaying to from side to side, but actually weight transfer to weight transfer (usually back and forth) sometimes with a Resolution (more on that later).
+In a lot of ways, a ‘Rock’ Step appears to look like (operative word) as if the couple dancing is a Rocking Chair.
 The Argentine Rock Step is in the family of ‘Alterations’ of Tango Vocabulary.
 Meaning that due to a possible Resolution, the Follower’s direction (orientation) changes as a result.
-One more thing: There is a distinct and clear difference between an Argentine Rock Step and a Check Step and/or Incremental Step as shown in the video below.
+One more thing: There is a distinct and clear difference between an Argentine Rock Step and a Check Step and/or Incremental Step as shown in the video below:

 The video above shows the difference between the two (and one possible error that happens quite frequently).
 A Check Step has no weight transfer forward (for the lead) and backwards (for the follower).
 In the case of the Rock Step there is a clear, and definitive weight transfer backwards AND THEN forwards. 🙂

 Pre-Requisites: Walking.
 Weight Changes.
 Extensions.
 One does have to have mastered one’s walk and possess stability in their embrace without using the embrace for stabilization against their partners before they can initiate these ideas.